2023 Negeri Sembilan FC season

 The 2023 season is Negeri Sembilan's 100th year in their history and 11th season in Malaysia Super League since it was first introduced in 2004.
-Also it was the 2nd season in the Malaysia Super League since relegated to Malaysia Premier League in 2018.
+Also it was the 2nd season in the Malaysia Super League since promoted from Malaysia Premier League in 2021.
 Along with the league, the club also compete in the Malaysia Cup and Malaysia FA Cup in 2023.

 Events

 On 7 January 2023, NSFC announced a new sponsor for 2023.
 The new sponsor is the clothing brand company Kelme.
 It has been informed that Kelme will sponsor NSFC for 2 years with a sponsorship value of RM1.7 million.
 Kelme will provide kits for the Super League, Under-23 League, President cup and Youth Cup teams starting this year.